-Jessie: I am doing better.
+Jessie: I, I am doing better.
+I’m grateful.

 Jim: So what was the trigger?

-Jessie: …Know how to push your buttons.
-Maybe just my husband and children know how to push my buttons, but it gets me to that point where my emotions just can feel out of control.
-And I’ve been learning, through the power of the Holy Spirit, how to give those to the Lord and try to stay calm and even and live out those verses in Proverbs – a gentle answer turns away wrath.
-Um, a gentle answer also curbs my own wrath.
-So…
+Jessie: … that knows how to push your buttons.
+Maybe just my husband and children know how to push my buttons, but it, it gets me to that point where my emotions just can feel out of control.
+And I’ve been learning through the power of the Holy Spirit how to give those to the Lord and try to stay calm and even, and live out those versus in Proverbs, a gentle answer turns away wrath.
+Um, a gentle answer also curbs my own wrath (laughs).
+So-

-Jessie: …You know, I’m working on all of that, but this is – this is something that I’m still in process of.
-So I don’t want to come across as I’ve got the perfect, you know, five-step solution.
-But I do think Scripture is so able to point out how to do life well in every area – and that includes family conflict.
+Jessie: … you know, I’m working on all of that, but this is, this is something that I’m still in process of, so I don’t wanna come across as I’ve got the perfect, you know, five-step solution.
+But I do think scripture is so able to point out how to do life well in every area, and that includes family conflict.
 So, um, we talk in my family about fighting fair.
 Like, fights are pretty inevitable.
-Conflict is inevitable…
+Conflict is inevitable, so-

-Jessie: Disagreement at least – disagreement, things that you don’t appreciate about another, things that rub you the wrong way.
-It doesn’t have to become all-out war.
-We can have a discussion or a fight that is constructive where the end goal is a better understanding of each other, right?
-For communication to take place doesn’t mean that you have to agree with me.
-It doesn’t mean that our kids have to agree that we are wise and all-knowing.
+Jessie: Disagreement at least.
+Disagreement, things that you don’t appreciate about another, things that rub you the wrong way, it doesn’t have to become all-out war.
+We can have a discussion or a fight that is constructive, where the end goal is a better understanding of each other, right?
+Communi- for communication to take place doesn’t mean that you have to agree with me, doesn’t mean that our kids have to agree that we are wise and all-knowing.

-Jim: Well, that’s half the battle is teaching your kids how to disagree in an appropriate way, rather than with all the body language and the attitude…
+Jim: Well, that’s half the battle is teaching your kids how to disagree in an appropriate way rather than with all the body language and the attitude-

-John: The fog of emotion.
+John: A lot of emotion.

 Jessie: It’s so true.

-Jim: …Characteristics.
+Jim: … characteristics.
 You, in fact, use Proverbs 12 as a funny but guiding way to provide wisdom, particularly for teen girls.
 But you call it the, uh, foolish girl and the wise girl.
-So what, in Proverbs 12, caught your attention in that regard?
-And then you created a table actually, that we’ll post online, and people can see this.
-But foolish girl and wise girl – Proverbs 12.
+So what in Proverbs 12 caught your attention in that regard?
+And you created a table, actually, that we’ll post online, and people can see this.
+But foolish girl and wise girl, Proverbs 12.

 Jessie: And we will add to that.
 It’s not just foolish girl.
 It’s foolish parent and wise parent, as well.